-6 ways to stir up your love life
+6 ways to improve your sex life with your spouse

 Feel like your love life is in the doldrums?
 You're not alone.
 A natural part of any relationship is a gradual cooling of passionate ardor.
 After a while, it's not uncommon to spend an evening typing on your computer while your husband sits across the room watching a football game.
 In fact, those are the activities my husband and I are engaged in at this moment.
 We've been married for a few years now and we no longer feel the need to cuddle every evening or make-out every time we're alone.
 In some ways this is a good thing; it allows us to live a normal life independent of one another.
 On the other hand, it also means our love life isn't as exciting as it once was.

 It doesn't have to be this way.
 You can stir the coals of your love with a few easy, time-tested tricks.
 You needn't refer to your love life as, "boring," or, "same-old," any longer.